 The utility of the algorithm, and possible variants, should be investigated.

-This format, and the procedures for resolving purported names, should be evolved.
+This format, and the procedures for resolving purported names, should be evolved to an Internet Standard.
 The syntax can be expected to be stable.
 In light of experience, the algorithm for resolving purported names may be changed.